Use this page as a quick rules reference, then go back to the Catan generator when you are ready to create a new board.

 - Every player with a city touching that hex receives 2 resource cards

-Example: You roll a 9.
-All hexes with the number 9 produce resources for players with buildings there.
+Example: If you roll a 9, all hexes with the number 9 produce resources for players with buildings there.

 Special Case: Rolling a 7